 |---|---|

-| Possession | The act of having illegal drugs in one’s control. |
+| Possession | The act of having illegal drugs in one’s control, which can be actual (physical control) or constructive (control over the area where drugs are found). |

-| Felony | A serious crime that typically results in severe penalties, including prison time. |
+| Felony | A serious crime that typically results in severe penalties, including extended prison time, substantial fines, and long-term impacts on civil rights such as voting and firearm ownership. |

-| Misdemeanor | A less severe crime usually punishable by fines or short jail time. |
+| Misdemeanor | A less severe crime usually punishable by fines, community service, probation, or short jail time, often considered a first step in the criminal justice system. |

 - Understanding the Difference Between Misdemeanor & Felony Drug Charges: Explore the legal distinctions, potential penalties, and long-term consequences associated with misdemeanor versus felony drug offenses, including how these classifications impact sentencing and criminal records.